rgrannell1/clockwork/README.md

 ## Motivation

 I'd like to track my digital activity as I believe it correlated with my mood, energy-levels, and may have interesting seasonal effects.
+This is a descriptive rather than prescriptive tool.

+## Sources

+- Code-Folder
+- Chrome History (via extension)
+- Pinboard
+- Shell history
+- Steam

 ## Architecture